NPhamDinh/MobileMold/README.md

-# MobileMold: Smartphone-Based Microscopy for Food Mold Detection
+# MobileMold: A Smartphone-Based Microscopy Dataset for Food Mold Detection
 A smartphone-microsope-based dataset with 4941 annotated images for food mold detection

 ## 🌟 About MobileMold